LivePersonInc/developer-center/pages/Documents/RichMessaging/WhatsAppBusinessMessagesTemplates/reply-button-template.md

   </tr>
   <tr>
     <td>tag</td>
     <td>Must be "title".
-If missing, the text will be identified as the description.
+If missing, the first text element in the template will be set as the card text.
     </td>
     <td>Enum</td>
     <td>Y</td>